JayYi3/cpp-module/README.md

 - Hide visibility of internal implementations like macros, preprocessor directives, and non-exported names.
 - Modules can be imported in any order without concern for dependencies between headers.

+There is a simple example inside the *examples* folder, and a script containing the commands to run it.

 Here is an article that [compares header files, header units, modules and precompiled header](https://learn.microsoft.com/en-us/cpp/build/compare-inclusion-methods?view=msvc-170).
 Support for modules of different compiler vendors can be found [here](https://en.cppreference.com/w/cpp/compiler_support) (the Modules row in the 'C++20 core language features' table).
 [This video](https://www.youtube.com/watch?v=_x9K9_q2ZXE) gives a great introduction to modules.

 Modules can be structured into several ways: